mikhail-karan/workout-pace-keeper/README.md

 ```
-# To run the Hello World demo:
+# To run the Workout Pace Keeper:
 flutter run

-# To run the Hello World demo showing Arabic:
-flutter run lib/arabic.dart
 ```